-It’s not always this simple, but *sometimes* it is: shifts in how we respond to intrusive thoughts from PTSD or anxiety can shape our internal response and the strength of future intrusive thoughts.
+It’s not always this simple, but *sometimes* it is: shifts in how we respond to intrusive thoughts from PTSD or anxiety can shape our internal response and give strength to our future responses when intrusive thoughts arise.
 Sometimes just shifting from “OMG NO!
 The intrusive thought is here! 😱 Run away! 🏃♀️🏃🏻” to “Oh, hello. 👋You are back, huh?
 Ok, let’s deal with you and put you back where you belong 💭🧺” can bring a lot of relief.

-This doodle is from the #mentalhealth and anxiety adult activity book I’ve been plugging away at and hope to make available – to patron access first – this fall.
+This doodle is from the #mentalhealth and anxiety adult activity book I have been plugging away at and hope to make available – to patron access first – this fall.
 Thank you to Patrons for keeping my vision for this project alive!

 Pin it now to find it later!